paugier/nbabel/py/vector.md

 ```

 Since all Python floats have the same size (they are "float64"), they can be
-store continuously in memory.
-In contrast, in Python 3, the size of an `int` is
+stored continuously in memory.
+In contrast, in Python 3, the size of an `int`
-not fixed (an `int` object can stored very large integers) so `vp.Vector[int]`
+is not fixed (an `int` object can stored very large integers) so
-should raise an error.
-To define an array of integer, one can use for example
+`vp.Vector[int]` should raise an error.
+To define an array of integer, one can
-`vp.Vector["int32"]`.
+use for example `vp.Vector["int32"]`.

 We can then declare vectors of different size like this: